mstocco/mariostoc.co/content/traininglog/20220327-ironman2022-22weeksout.md

 <!---->
 It was getting close to 1700 and _"rush hour"_ on the island; narrow, shoulderless roads and drivers needing to get somewhere had me heading back to the start early.
 I was an hour into the ride at this point.

 The last bit was a climb up _Broadwell Road_.
 Last time I pedalled here, I got a third of the way up and no further.
-Today, I pedalled to the top and continued going up to the very top of _Canvasback Place_ (200m of vertical).
-I was **stoked**!
+Today, I pedalled up to the very top of _Canvasback Place_ (200m of vertical); I am **stoked**!

 ![Bike Map](/assets/jpg/bike-20220328.jpeg)